pyrocko/pyrocko/doc/tutorials/dataset_management.rst

 Convert a dataset from Mini-SEED to SAC format
 --------------------------------------------------
-Conversion of mseed to SAC.
+Conversion of a mseed file to SAC.
 ::

     from pyrocko import pile, io, util, model